 Research

-The main objective of my research project is to explore different approaches for generating multilingual text descriptions for different readers from structured data and information automatically.
-I am especially aiming to address the problem of how to establish linguistically motivated document plans about museum objects from ontological information formulated in an RDF language.
+The main objective of my PhD research project was to explore different approaches for generating multilingual text descriptions from structured data formulated in RDF language automatically.
+With focus on the cultural heritage domain.

 PhD seminar at Gothenburg, October 2009 [presentation]